AIFARMS/AVAT/README.md

 ## Local Deployment (Frontend)

 These instructions will get you a copy of the project up and running on your local machine for viweing.
-This is only for testing the React frontend, for testing both the frontend and backend go to

 ### Prerequisites